ironfroggy/hatrack/README.md

 ## Usage

+First, install hatrack with NPM.

 ```
 npm install -g hatrack
-hatrack --config=hatrack.conf
 ```

-Where `hatrack.conf` is a YAML file like this:
+Hatrack will look for a configuration file at `~/.hatrack.yaml` is a YAML file like this:

 ```
 workers: